No Frills (grocery store)

 No Frills (currently styled NOFRILLS and formerly styled nofrills) is a Canadian chain of discount supermarkets, owned by Loblaw Companies Limited, a subsidiary of George Weston Limited.
-There are over 200 franchise stores located in nine Canadian provinces.
+There are over 300 franchise stores located in nine Canadian provinces.

 History

 The first No Frills store was a converted Loblaws outlet slated for closure.
 The store opened on July 5, 1978, in East York, Toronto.
 While it offered a very limited range of goods and basic customer service, the store promoted discount prices.
 The opening of the prototype outlet coincided with a period of rising inflation rates and consumer complaints regarding the high price of food.
 Similar limited variety supermarkets had been in operation in Europe for a number of years, and had captured significant market share in several countries.

 Months earlier, Loblaw had launched a line of generic products called "No Name" that consisted of 16 unbranded items in very basic yellow and black packaging.
-The new line was promoted as offering savings of between 10 and 40 percent over comparable national brands.
+The new line was promoted as offering savings of between 10 and 40 per cent over comparable national brands.
 As No Name sales exceeded the company's own projections, Loblaws Supermarkets president Dave Nichol predicted the day when "limited line stores" would offer a complete assortment of No Name groceries While the first No Frills (originally branded no frills) featured the new generic product line, most items were still national brands.
 Though the European model typically offered dry goods, Loblaw promoted "fresh produce at the lowest possible price" as a way of attracting customers.

 In order to reduce costs as much as possible, No Frills customers had to forego some of the conveniences that North American supermarket shoppers had come to expect.
 Customers were required to pack their own groceries and bring their own shopping bags or pay three cents for each.
 The prototype store had only four checkout counters and operated on a "low labour" principle of minimal staffing.
 Product displays were purely functional with items left in their cardboard boxes with the front cut away.
 Produce, normally washed and stacked, was left unwashed in its shipping carton.
 The original store did not offer fresh meat since refrigeration units had been removed to reduce expenses.
 Instead of the 8,000 items normally carried by the average supermarket, only 500 were available, usually represented by one brand and in only one size.
 Instead of each item individually marked, prices were displayed overhead and customers were provided with a price list.
 Cashiers underwent three weeks of training and were required to memorize all prices in the store.
 Loblaws president Dave Nichol promoted the minimalism of the new operations as a way to save money in a difficult economy.
 "We took all the frills out."